In this article, we will help you understand how to configure a Form using Forms 2.0.

 Introduction

 Form 2.0 helps you configure forms as per your business use.
-It has several benefits over the traditional Forms configuration such as you can define the UI of the form with a drag and drop facility, configure forms in one, two, or custom column layouts, group a set of logically related fields in a sub-block of the form, include tables in your forms, configure fields based on formulas, configure field color indicator depending upon certain conditions, and so on.
+It has several benefits over the traditional Forms configuration such as you can define the UI of the form with a drag and drop facility, configure forms in one, two, or custom column layouts, group a set of logically related fields in a sub-block of the form, include tables in your forms, configure fields based on formulas, configure field color indicator depending upon certain conditions, displays the users currently viewing/updating the same workitem and so on.
 These capabilities help you easily design a user-friendly form, and meet your business requirements.

 Configuring a Form

-To configure a Form, navigate to the required project > Configure > Form 2.0 Configuration.
+To configure a Form, navigate to the required project > Configure > Forms 2.0.
 Once you open the Forms 2.0 screen, perform the following steps to create a Form:

 1. Click the CREATE FORM button.